 the red house was the site of the 1st national congress of the CCP and now a major Chinese communist historical site and museum promoting communism amazing virtues.
 Pudong

 : just across the Bund, this very recent area includes museums, big hotels, the Jinmao Tower and Shanghai World Financial Center.
 The Bund:

 the Bund includes old NY style buildings most converted in trendy shops, bars or restaurants and a big pedestrian avenue (currently under construction for Shanghai 2010 world coming expo) along the Huangpu river passing through the city.
 'M on the Bund': for Anne's last night in China we went dinner to the trendy 'M on the Bund' restaurant, with great view on the river and Pudong district.

 In one word this city has a spirit.
-And apart from the heavy humidity (average annual 75%) and heat, I find it quite livable.
+And apart from the heavy humidity (annual average of 75%) and heat, I find it quite liveable.

-I met good friend Charlie from Thunderbird, now successfully working in marketing for a petroleum company who invited me to taste some of Shanghai delicacies.
+I met good friend Charlie from Thunderbird school, now successfully working in marketing for a petroleum company who invited me to taste some of Shanghai's delicacies.
 Great time catching up.

 After a few days of good food, fun and exploration I took the 18h train to Hong Kong.